parwatcodes/LTRN/README.md

 # LTRN
-a realtime messaging and audio communication web app
+a realtime messaging and audio call web app